AllyTechEngineering/flutter_reactive_ble_nrf52_uart/README.md

 - 90% of the difficulty in getting this to work is dealing with the Nordic stuff!

 ## Getting Started
+- Follow the permissions and setup in the flutter_reactive_ble instructions carefully.
+- Sign your iOS app.
+- This only works on a real device.
+I have tested on an iPhone 14 Pro.
+- I have not tested this on a real Android device.
+- This app uses a theme.dart file to style.
+- Known issues:
+ - The bottom persistentFooterButtons: layout is giving me fits - it was used in the original app.
+ - I want to change this but ran out of time.
+ - This is not "hardened" and all of the logic and UI are in the HomeScreen.
+ - I want to change this to BLoC and harden but ran out of time.
 ### Equipment and Software needed
 You will need a nordic Semiconductor nrf52DK dev kit. https://www.nordicsemi.com/Products/Development-hardware/nRF52-DK